iamehran/TwipClip/README.md

 **AI-Powered Video Clip Extraction from Social Media Threads**

 TwipClip is an intelligent web application that matches social media thread content to video transcripts and extracts relevant clips.
-Using Claude Opus 4 (Max Thinking) for semantic matching and Whisper for transcription, it finds the perfect video moments that correspond to your tweet threads.
+Using Claude 3.7 Sonnet (Max Thinking) for semantic matching and Whisper for transcription, it finds the perfect video moments that correspond to your tweet threads.

 ## 🌟 Features

-- **AI-Powered Matching**: Uses Claude Opus 4 (Max Thinking) for intelligent semantic matching
+- **AI-Powered Matching**: Uses Claude 3.7 Sonnet (Max Thinking) for intelligent semantic matching
 - **Multi-Platform Support**: YouTube, Vimeo, Twitter, TikTok, Instagram, and direct video files
 - **Whisper Transcription**: High-quality audio transcription with YouTube transcript fallback
 - **Parallel Processing**: Processes multiple videos simultaneously for speed